 Established in 1973, Clancy’s Irish Pub is Colorado’s oldest and longest running Irish Pub, serving the greater Wheat Ridge and Denver communities with exceptional food and drinks.

-Clancy’s has recently relocated to 7000 West 38th Avenue, in Wheat Ridge, Colorado, and now offers a spacious 6,000 square foot venue with live music, two patios, four bars, and amazing food from chef Patrick Desmond.
-Chef Desmond has created a from-scratch restaurant concept, serving traditional Irish fare such as shepherd’s pie, fish and chips, and bangers and mashed.
+Clancy’s has recently relocated to 7000 West 38th Avenue, in Wheat Ridge, Colorado, and now offers a spacious 6,000 square foot venue with live music, two patios, four bars, and amazing food from executive chefs Jeremy Ramos and Shon “Taz” Guy.
+Shon and Jeremy have created a from-scratch restaurant menu, serving traditional Irish fare such as shepherd’s pie, fish and chips, and bangers and mash.

 Clancy’s Irish Pub was founded in 1973 by Bob Murray in Wheat Ridge, Colorado.
 Clancy’s remained at 38th and Kipling for nearly 41 years.